aler9/howto-logs-rate-exporter/README.md

-Sample code and instructions on how to push the requests rate inferred from log files into Prometheus, with a lightweight alternative to mtail and grok_exporter.
+Sample code and instructions on how to push the requests rate inferred from log files into Prometheus, a lightweight alternative to mtail and grok_exporter.

 ## Introduction